-Quantum key distribution (QKD) enables two parties to produce a shared random secret key known only to them which can be used to encrypt and decrypt messages using conventional cryptographic algorithms.
-QKD had two limits that create network topological and integration issues: a) it is point-to-point (p-t-p) and can only be applied to tow parties, A and B and b) it has distance limitations on terrestrial networks.
+QKD enables two parties to produce a shared random secret key known only to them which can be used to encrypt and decrypt messages using conventional cryptographic algorithms.
+The security of QKD is derived from quantum physics, and does not rely on computational power assumptions, for which reason it makes QKD resist to quantum attacks (but exposed to implementation attacks).
+QKD had two limits that create network topological and integration issues: a) it is point-to-point (p-t-p) and can only be applied to two parties, A and B; and b) it has distance limitations on its communication channel, i.e. quantum channel.
 To overcome these two limitations, the concept of QKD networks has been introduced in the industry consisting of (1) an ensemble of nodes that are linked together through QKD systems working in p-t-p, and (2) a management system that is shared between and embedded in each of the QKD nodes.
 The purpose of this management system is to distribute secret keys between two or more nodes within the same QKD network that might not be directly linked.
 Currently, commercial QKD systems are stable and mature enough to start planning for large scale QKD networks.
-There are several initiatives by companies/institutions to develop QKD networks, however, there is no widely accepted standard for what constitutes a QKD system.

-Additionally, random numbers are a fundamental key element in engineering with important applications in cryptography.
-The inherent randomness at the core of quantum mechanics makes quantum systems a perfect source of entropy.
-Quantum random number generation is one of the most mature quantum technologies with many alternative generation methods.
+There are several initiatives by companies/institutions to develop QKD networks, while standards are under development for QKD systems and QKD networks.Additionally, random numbers are a fundamental key element in engineering with important applications in cryptography.
+The inherent randomness, thought to be at the core of quantum mechanics, makes quantum systems a good source of entropy.
+Quantum Random Number Generation (QRNG) is one of the most mature quantum technologies with many alternative generation methods, ranging from small form factor chips to extraction from quantum computers.
+In the context of telecommunication/ICTs, QRNG is a part of QKD systems and QKD networks.

-In summary, a quantum-based security ensures communication that is not vulnerable to attacks by quantum computers.
-Implementation of quantum-based security requires several key elements including quantum key distribution and quantum random number generator (QRNG).
-In addition, the interoperability in the key elements and functionalities for the QKD and the QRNG are important to be widely used in real telecommunication networks.
+Another quantum safe solution is Post Quantum Cryptography (PQC) which leverages mathematics and algorithms.

+Post-quantum cryptography (PQC) refers to cryptographic algorithms designed to withstand known quantum attacks.
+PQC aims to develop secure cryptographic systems against both quantum and classical computers and can interoperate with existing communications protocols and networks.

+Finally, both QKD and PQC, which have pros and cons, can be used together forming a hybrid quantum-safe solution by which additional control planes may need to enable interoperability between them.

+QKD, PQC and their hybrid usage form different use cases of quantum-safe solutions.

-In turn, there is a strong need for SG17 to study quantum-based security that are resistant to quantum attacks.
+With the above context there is a strong need for SG17 to study:

+Security aspects of QKD, QKDN and QRNG solutions

+QKD, QKDN and QRNG as security capability solutions for the telecommunications/ICT infrastructure, applications and services

+Use of PQC solutions to secure the telecommunications/ICT infrastructure, applications and services in particular as hybrid use case with QKD

+Security of quantum-based technologies used by the telecommunications/ICT infrastructure, applications and services, e.g. quantum enhanced networks

+As Q15/17 is developing an expertise centre, it could support the work of other SG17 questions at their request when they need to develop their migration deliverables using PQC.

+With the same expertise centre capabilities, Q15 could support, at their request, other Study Groups who are either

+working on quantum-based technologies themselves, used by the telecommunications/ICT infrastructure, applications and services, e.g. Quantum Networks

+or need support on developing their migration deliverables using PQC.

-Recommendations and Technical Papers/Reports under responsibility of this Question as of 7 January 2022: X.1702, X.1710, X.1712, X.1714, and X.1770, and Technical Papers TP.inno, TP.sgstruct, and TR.sec-qkd.
+Recommendations and Technical Papers/Reports under responsibility of this Question as of 12 July 2024: X.1702, X.1710, X.1712, X.1714, X.1715 and X.1770, and Technical Papers TR.sec-qkd, TP.sgstruct, TR.hyb-qkd, TR.sec-ai.